-Rick has worked in the disability employment sector since 1996.
+Rick has worked in disability employment since 1996.
 He became Disability Employment Australia’s CEO at the start of 2015.

-He began his career at the Salvation Army, first as an Employment Consultant, and later a Manager of the Disability Employment program.
-He went on to be the Executive Officer at Workforce and then worked at WISE Employment for ten years as the Policy Advisor.
+He began his career at the Salvation Army, went on to be the Executive Officer at Workforce and then worked at WISE Employment for ten years as the Policy Advisor.

 Rick has seen multiple changes to the structure of disability employment, including the introduction of case based funding, the adoption of different assessment models and the program operate to a performance and compliance framework.
 Through it all, person-centred assistance, ongoing support and the Disability Service Standards have been integral to best practice and outcomes.